 - The Office Buildings for the House and Senate members are separated into 6 different buildings – three for the House and three for the Senate – each on the opposite ends of the Capitol.

 - The House buildings connect to each other and the Senate buildings connect, so when you are going to meetings with Representatives, you can stay inside the buildings.
-The same is true if your Senate meetings are back to back; you can get to the different Senate buildings without going outside.
-You will need to leave the buildings when going from the House to the Senate side and vise-versa – which you can do by walking or taking a cab.
+The same is true if your Senate meetings are back to back; you can get to the different Senate buildings without going outside or through security again.
+You will need to leave the buildings when going from the House to the Senate side and vise-versa – which you can do by walking, getting a Visitor Services shuttle, or taking a cab.

 - Cabs are always waiting outside of all of the buildings and the cost from the House to the Senate side, or vice-versa, should be no more than $10, including tip.
 Advocates are almost always traveling in groups and most usually take turns paying for these cabs.
 But most simply decide to make the reasonable walk.